Every state’s favourite fast food chain: the ultimate list

 Indiana: Garcia's Hot Dogs, Indianapolis

-Fast food doesn’t get much better than the sensational hot dogs served up at this much-loved cart located at 16th and Emerson in Indianapolis.
+Fast food doesn’t get much better than the sensational hot dogs served up at this much-loved cart-turned-food truck located at 16th and Emerson in Indianapolis.
 These one-of-a-kind wieners are steamed to perfection and served Chicago-style with all the classic fixings: yellow mustard, sweet relish, freshly chopped onions, sliced tomatoes, and pickles.
-Fans also love the Garcia Ruben Dog, which comes topped with Swiss cheese, sauerkraut, and Thousand Island dressing.
 A full meal with chips and a drink typically comes in at under $10, too.

 Iowa: Maid-Rite, Muscatine

-No trip to the Hawkeye State would be complete without a visit to the first ever Maid-Rite, to try one of the Mid-Western chain’s iconic loose meat sandwiches.
-The Original Maid-Rite was invented at this joint in Muscatine in 1926 and was an instant hit.
+No trip to the Hawkeye State would be complete without a visit to the first ever Maid-Rite to try one of the Mid-Western chain’s iconic loose meat sandwiches.
+The Original Maid-Rite was invented at this joint in Muscatine in 1926, and it was an instant hit.
 You only need to taste the sandwich, with its mounds of perfectly seasoned ground beef topped with onions and pickles, to see why.

 Kansas: Joe’s Kansas City Bar-B-Que, Kansas City